OpenMobileAlliance/lwm2m-registry/.github/ISSUE_TEMPLATE.md

 Number of ```Object(s)``` or ```Reusable Resource(s)``` to register  | <your text>
 Name of SDO, Company or individual    | <your text>
 Object Name (as defined in the .xml file) |  <your text>
-Short Object description, to be used in the pubic registry (max 134 characteres) | <your text>
+Short Object description, to be used in the public registry (max 134 characteres) | <your text>